Speaking foreign languages is a crucial skill in today’s globalized world.

 13. Watch News Channels, Documentaries, and Movies

-This may seem like such an odd piece of advice but this is the no.1 thing that you should do in order to learn English.
+This may seem like such an odd piece of advice, but this is the number one thing that you should do to learn English.

 Let’s just clarify what we mean by this; it’s not about lounging back, chewing on popcorn and watching a movie or a documentary leisurely.